andr3i-f/andr3i-f/README.md

 My name is Andrei, and I am currently 19 yrs. old, and a freshman in college for software engineering.
-I'm interested in automation, scripting, problem-solving (which is basically coding), working with and manipualting data.
+I'm interested in automation, scripting, problem-solving (which is basically coding), working with and manipulating data.

 I am fairly decent in Python.